michaelniedermayr/clion_stm32_openocd/readme.md

 The code generated by STM32CubeMX is written in C. Unfortunately, C++ is not supported at the moment.
 If you want to use C++ nevertheless, you just have to make some adjustments.
 * Open the Windows Explorer and go to the location of your project.
 * Go to ‘your project\Drivers\STM32F4xx_HAL_Driver\Src’
-* Rename the filename extension from .c to .cpp.
+* Rename the extensions of all files from .c to .cpp.
-* Also rename extension of the file in ‘your project\Src’.
+* Also rename the extension of the files in ‘your project\Src’.
 * Start CLion.
 * Open CMakeLists.txt.
 * Search for the line PROJECT(projectname C ASM) and change it to PROJECT(projectname CXX ASM).
 This tells CMake to use the C++ compiler instead of the C compiler.
 * Rebuild CMake by clicking on Tools | CMake | Reload CMake Project.
 * Now you can use the full power of object oriented programming for your project.
 * Keep in mind that STM32CubeMX will overwrite these changes if you rerun the code generation.
-OpenOCD plugin will also restore the changes in CMakeLists.txt if you run it again by clicking on Tools | Update CMake project with STM32CubeMX project.
+The OpenOCD plugin will also restore the changes in CMakeLists.txt if you run it again by clicking on Tools | Update CMake project with STM32CubeMX project.

 ## Using an external ST-Link programmer
 Of course we can also use CLion to program and debug custom STM32 boards.
 For this purpose I use an generic ST-Link V2 programmer which you can buy online for just a couple of Euros.
 If you have no custom board available but want to test the programmer nevertheless, you can use the programmer in combination with the discovery board.

 ### Update the generic ST-Link V2 programmer
-First let’s see if the programmer is working and update to date.
+First, let’s see if the programmer is working and update to date.
 * Plugin the ST-Link V2 (don’t forget to unplug the discovery board).
-* Start the STM32 ST-Link Utility.
+* Start the ST-Link Utility.
 * Go to: ST-LINK | Firmware update.
 * A new dialog opens.
 Click on ‘Device connect’.
 * Next click ‘Yes >>>>’.
 Now the update should start.